 The corridor of Wellington West – which includes the Wellington Village and Hintonburg neighbourhoods just west of downtown Ottawa – is ripe with local creativity.

 An anonymous artist who goes by streetartminiature on Instagram places clay miniatures around the city, including the Wellington West area.
 Keep your eyes peeled for tiny burgers, pizzas and lollipops strategically placed in cracks, crevices or on the sides of surfaces.
-The artist – whose paintings have appeared in cafes and pubs around the city – says they started the project as a contribution to Ottawa’s street art scene and to bring joy to people who find the minis.

 Other urban art gems